aradzie/keybr.com/docs/translations_report.md

 * *Top accuracy*
 * *Average accuracy*
 * *Relative Accuracy*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Japanese

-Translated: 254 messages, 2226 words
+Translated: 253 messages, 2223 words

-Untranslated: 164 messages, 2855 words
+Untranslated: 165 messages, 2857 words

 * *GO!*
 * *Books*